clukewatson/academic-kickstart/content/eitcfacts/eitc_facts.md

 # EITC Facts
 **Blurb**
-Here are some facts about the EITC that I find are not frequently documented.
+Here are some facts about the EITC that I find are not frequently documented (except in legal discussions of the EITC).

 ## Investment Limits
 *  Investment income limits were introduced in via Public Law 104-7